What is PTSD?

-Basic symptom criteria are the same across the broad diagnosis of PTSD, remember that anyone can develop it at any age.
-PTSD may present in distinctly different ways.
+Basic symptom criteria are the same across the broad diagnosis of PTSD; however, remember that anyone can develop it at any age.
+As a result, PTSD may present in a variety of different ways.
 The identified types of PTSD defined by the DSM-5 include:

 - Delayed onset/expression

 The most recent edition of the DSM-5 included a new specifier for PTSD symptoms in children six years or younger.
-Symptoms of PTSD in children may appear differently, nightmares do not need to contain content related directly to the traumatic event, and they may express distress through play.
+Symptoms of PTSD in children may appear differently than for adults.
+Children with PTSD may experience nightmares (which do not need to contain content related directly to the traumatic event), and they also may express distress through play.

 Why do some people develop PTSD?

-Not everyone who lives through a dangerous event develops PTSD.
-Factors present before, during, and after the trauma play a role.
+Not everyone who lives through a traumatic event develops PTSD.
+Numerous factors present before, during, and after the trauma play a role.

 Risk factors that may increase the likelihood of developing the disorder include: